 Every person who seeks therapy is unique.
-My job as a professional counselor is to provide support and insight, and to maintain a pace that feels comfortable and safe.
+Every person has the strength and courage to explore his or her own life.
+My job as a professional counselor is to provide support and insight, and to maintain a pace that feels comfortable.
 My clients come to therapy seeking relief from depression, anxiety, self-doubt and criticism.

 Studies have shown that the most important element of successful therapy is a safe and caring therapeutic relationship between therapist and client.
 As your therapist, I am committed to connecting with you and understanding your perspective.
 I am a strong advocate for your best interests and your overall health.
 Often this means seeing and appreciating your strengths while also gently attending to the vulnerabilities that create conflict, “stuck-ness” or discord in your life.

 My style is proactive, positive and strengths-based (which means I see and encourage the positive in you).
 I am interested in knowing and understanding you and will actively participate in your therapy.
 I tend to be direct and straightforward about what I see, without being harsh.
-I take you and your feelings seriously while also maintaining a sense of humor (when it’s appropriate!).
+I take you and your feelings seriously while also maintaining a sense of humor.
 I will encourage you without pressuring you.

 In therapy, I encourage self-exploration through open curiosity and non-judgment.
 We strive to form a comfortable relationship in which you feel seen, understood and free to expand your thinking and take the steps necessary to change the things that obscure your clarity, effectiveness or productivity.